I wanted to write down some of my baby food dinner recipes which have been a hit with my little dude.

 Noodle soup with veggies.
 He slurps up the noodles and eats the veggies.
 Around 11 months Levi started liking to sip the cool soup broth from a cup.

-Smoothie made from cooked apples (or apple sauce), cooked sweet taters and spinach.
+Smoothie bowl made from cooked apples (or apple sauce), cooked sweet taters and spinach.
 Blend with the same about of whole fat cream cheese.